deployKF/website/content/guides/getting-started.md

 --- | --- | ---
 Node Resources | The nodes must collectively have at least `4 vCPUs` and `16 GB RAM`, and `64 GB Storage`.
 CPU Architecture | The cluster must have  `x86_64` CPU Nodes. | [ARM64 Support](#arm64-support)
+Inotify Limits | Linux nodes must have sufficient `inotify` limits.
+Note, common distributions like _Ubuntu_ do not ship with sufficient defaults. | [Increase Inotify Limits](#increase-inotify-limits)
 Internet Access | The cluster must have internet access for pulling images and installing dependencies. | [Offline Clusters](#offline-clusters)
 Cluster Domain | The [`clusterDomain`](https://kubernetes.io/docs/reference/config-api/kubelet-config.v1beta1/#kubelet-config-k8s-io-v1beta1-KubeletConfiguration) of your kubelet must be `"cluster.local"`.
 Service Type | By default, the cluster must have a `LoadBalancer` service type. | [Override Service Type](#override-service-type)